For Spring Term 2021, we are offering in-person, hybrid, remote and online courses.

 The Honors Certificate Program is a 13-credit curriculum.
 The certificate may be earned in the Associate in Arts and Associate in Science degrees.

-Seminole State's Honors Diploma and Certificate programs are available for students seeking an Associate in Arts or Associate in Science degree who meet the following qualifications:
+Seminole State's Honors Diploma and Certificate programs are available for students seeking an Associate in Arts or Associate in Science degree who meet the following qualification:

 Admission for Dual Enrollment Students